Carmen Aristegui Flores

-Carmen Aristegui, besides as a journalist, has also worked as a citizens' counselor (1997) at the Federal Electroral Institute.
+Carmen Aristegui - Besides as a journalist, she has also worked as a citizens' counselor (1997) at the Federal Electoral Institute.
 She runs the TV program Aristegui, broadcasted through CNN, and she is a columnist in the newspaper Reforma, owned by Grupo Reforma.

 Carmen Aristegui does not appear as owner on the web page AristeguiNoticias.com.

 Accroding to her network of collaborators, she does not publicly display this type of information becasue of security concerns, since she is one of the most critical journalists towards the Mexican government.